No Game Today: Wintry weather, plenty of MLB postponements

 Six more games were wiped out Sunday, running baseball’s total number of postponements to 21 just 2 1/2 weeks into the season.
 It’s baseball’s highest number through the end of April since it had 26 in 2007, and there are still a couple weeks to go this month.

-The last time six games were postponed in a single day was Sept.
+The last time six games were wiped out in a single day was Sept.
 12, 2008, and that situation was partly caused by Hurricane Ike battering the Gulf Coast.
 There was more dicey weather in the forecast for Monday, and Boston postponed its annual Patriots’ Day game for the first time since 1984.

 Most Read Nation & World Stories